stevana/pipelining-with-disruptor/README.md

-# An Arrow-based EDSL for Disruptor pipelines
+# Declarative pipelines using the Disruptor

 *Work in progress, please don't share yet*